vecstack/buniverse/README.md

 This is very experimental **DO NOT** use it in production.

-# What is Atom
+# What is Cerelynn

-Atom is a simple robust web framework built with Bun.
+Cerelynn is a simple robust web framework built with Bun.
 Many features are inspired by front-end frameworks like React and Next.js such as the file-based routing and hooks.

 This is not a complete documentation because the framework is still in development.
 I will update this document as the framework evolves.